jballas/120-work/hw-5/readme.md

 My next experiment was to recreate the background color changing, and I struggled with where to put my background variable.
 The Variable Scope still confuses me.

 ###
+Sketch #1

+I made a sketch with a building and mountains and then I added a sunrise.
+My car is controlled by mouseX and my clouds by mouseY parameters.
+The sun just drifts off to the left and disappears.
+So, I guess this qualifies as changing over time.
+I'm still not quite satisfied with this.
+I don't feel like I've really explored the ideas this week.
+I'm going to experiment some more with abstract shapes and overlapping colors.

+###